St. Cloud State Huskies: Athletic alumni

-Van Nelson, United States Track and Field Olympian, competed in Cross Country and Track and Field for St. Cloud State University from 1964-1969.
+Van Nelson, United States Track and Field Olympian, competed in Cross Country and Track and Field for St. Cloud State University from 1964 to 1969.
 Along with Chuck Spoden and Kenny Mitchell, Nelson founded the first SCSU cross country team.
 His freshman year he qualified for the national meet and finished 8th.
 While at St. Cloud State, Nelson set a new collegiate record of 13:45.8 for 3 miles in Sioux Falls, SD.
 Van was a three-year, double gold medal winner at the Drake Relays and twice won the Drake Relays Outstanding Athlete Award.
 Nelson still holds the SCSU records for the 5,000m, 10,000m, 15,000m, 20,000m and 30,000m runs.
 Van qualified to represent the United States at the 1968 Mexico City Olympic Games.
 Going into the games Van was ranked 4th in the world in the 5,000m and 8th in the 10,000m.

 Former St. Cloud State football player Todd Bouman was a veteran quarterback in the NFL.
 He played for the Minnesota Vikings, New Orleans Saints, Green Bay Packers, Jacksonville Jaguars, Baltimore Ravens, and finished his career with a second stint with the Jacksonville Jaguars in 2010.
 Other former St. Cloud State players to play in the NFL include Keith Nord (Minnesota), Ben Nelson (Minnesota), Jeff Hazuga (Minnesota), John Kimbrough (Buffalo, New England and Oakland).
-Others have played professionally in Arena Football such as SCSU All American Ben Nelson and Fred Williams.
+Others have played professionally in arena football such as SCSU All American Ben Nelson and Fred Williams.
 Some in overseas football leagues such as two time SCSU All American Jack Moro, in the Austrian Football League, and SCSU Hall of Fame inductee Stacy Jameson, in the Italian Football League.

 SCSU has had several men's basketball players go on to professional careers in the NBA or overseas leagues.

 St. Cloud State women's basketball player (Erika Quigley) was named the NCAA Division II Player of the Year in 2007.
 Diver Nate Jimmerson won the NCAA Division II men's one- and three-meter diving titles in 2008.
 Former St. Cloud State athlete Mary Ahlin won the NCAA Division II titles in women's one- and three-meter diving in 1998 and 1999, while Sarah Loquai won the NCAA Division II women's one-meter diving in 1997.
 In 2004, the St. Cloud State softball team placed third in the nation at the NCAA Division II softball championships.
 Former St. Cloud State women's ice hockey player Jessica Kresa is now a professional wrestler under the name ODB.

 Garrett Bender plays rugby for the United States rugby sevens national team.